 Estrogen travels through the bloodstream and attaches to certain cells in your body.
 Breast tissue has these types of cells and is one of the main targets for estrogen.
 Estrogen stimulates the growth of breast cells.
 For this reason, if a woman develops cancer cells in her breast, estrogen can promote the growth of that cancer.

 Breast cancer is one of the most common cancers in women.
 Women are at increased risk if they are older or overweight, and if they are:

 - Reached menopause after age 55

 - Took combination hormone therapy (estrogen plus progestin) after menopause

 - Have increased breast density on a mammogram (ask your doctor for this information)

-Also, having mutations (abnormal changes) of genes called BRCA1 or BRCA2 increases your risk.
-So does a family history of breast cancer, especially in first-degree relatives such as your mother, sister, or daughter.
+- Family history of breast cancer, especially in first-degree relatives such as your mother, sister, or daughter.